-CORNERSVILLE — Coaches want their teams playing their best basketball down the stretch of the regular season district slate and hope to transition that successful play into the …
+CORNERSVILLE — Coaches want their teams playing their best basketball down the stretch of the regular season district slate and hope to transition that successful play into the postseason. …

 CORNERSVILLE — Coaches want their teams playing their best basketball down the stretch of the regular season district slate and hope to transition that successful play into the postseason.

 Cornersville Lady ‘Dawg coach Hayden McMahon is starting to see that transition with his team after beating Moore County on Friday night for the first time in 14 years and after upsetting Huntland (17-9, 4-1) on Tuesday in a come-from-behind thriller.